ingig/code-narrator/docs/src/documentation/DocumentationGenerator.ts.md

 # DocumentationGenerator.ts

-## Overview

-The `DocumentationGenerator.ts` file is a TypeScript module that exports a `DocumentationGenerator` class.
-This class is responsible for generating documentation files based on the configuration and the cached documents.
-It uses the `ConfigHelper`, `DocumentationCache`, and generator plugins to create the documentation files in the specified format and location.
+This is a TypeScript code file that defines a class called `DocumentationGenerator`.
+The purpose of this class is to generate documentation files based on the contents of a cache and a configuration file.
+The generated documentation files are saved to a specified path.

 ## Usage

-To use the `DocumentationGenerator` class, you need to import it and create an instance of the class.
-Then, call the `make()` method to generate the documentation files.
+To use the `DocumentationGenerator` class, you need to create an instance of the class and call the `make()` method.

 ```typescript
 import DocumentationGenerator from './DocumentationGenerator';